-Last month, the Walt Disney company launched its Disney Plus channel to great fanfare.
+The Walt Disney company late last year launched its Disney Plus channel to great fanfare.

 The release, as expected, was huuuuge.